ScoopInstaller/Scoop/.github/CONTRIBUTING.md

 Scoop's core codebase started moving towards standard/preferred PowerShell code style.
 Mainly with the adoption of [`Verb-Noun`][approved-verbs] naming.
-Starting from April 2019 use `Verb-Noun` naming for functions when manipulating the codebase.
+Starting from April 2019, use `Verb-Noun` naming for functions when manipulating the codebase.

-### How to properly deprecate function
+### How to properly deprecate a function

-When you want to refactor any function, keep in mind that original function need to be kept (With same name, parameters, return values), so tools which are utilizing scoop core codebase have time to adapt new changes without breaking functionality.
+When you want to refactor any function, keep in mind that the original function needs to remain with the same name, parameters, return values.
+Hence, tools that are utilizing scoop's core codebase have time to adapt to new changes without breaking functionality.
-Some internal functions are used inside manifests and if you would remove them all these manifests cannot not be installed.
+Some internal functions are used inside manifests, and if they would be removed, all these manifests cannot be installed.

-1. Create new funtion with Verb-Noun name
+1. Create the new function with `Verb-Noun` name
     1. Use [`[CmdletBinding()]`](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_functions_cmdletbindingattribute?view=powershell-6)
-        - This will allow functions to benefit from advantages of compiled cmdlets
+        - With binding functions benefit from advantages of compiled cmdlets
-            - Default parameters will be added (Debug, Verbose, ErrorAction, ...)
+            - Default parameters are added (Debug, Verbose, ErrorAction, ...)
-1. Change body of old function to this:
+1. Change the body of the old function to this:

 ```powershell
 function old_f {